gautam8404/Searchpie/README.md

 This will create a dist package in directory

     dist/
-    ├── searchpie-0.0.1-py3-none-any.whl
+    ├── searchpie-0.0.4-py3-none-any.whl
-    └── searchpie-0.0.1.tar.gz
+    └── searchpie-0.0.4.tar.gz

 After that install using pip

-    pip install searchpie_gautam8404-0.0.1-py3-none-any.whl
+    pip install searchpie-0.0.4-py3-none-any.whl

 # Usage

-Searchpie requires TMDb Api Key to search for movies and tv shows you can get it [here](https://www.themoviedb.org/settings/api) although you can use searchpie without that too
+Searchpie requires TMDb Api Key to search for movies and tv shows you can get it [here](https://www.themoviedb.org/settings/api) although you can still use searchpie for everything else